opatiny/octanis-internship-workbook/vacrob/electronics/pcb.md

 ## Distance and bump sensing board (small format)

 Each board should include two distance sensors, one vertical (to prevent fall) and one horizontal, and one bump sensor.
 The sensor we want to use is an SMD, therefore, a daughter board has to be designed to have one sensor perpendicular to the other.
-Another possibility, as Sam says, would be to make a **rigid-flex PCB**.
+Another possibility, would be to make a **rigid-flex PCB**.

 Distance sensor: [**VL53L0X, Time-of-Flight (ToF) ranging sensor**](https://www.st.com/en/mems-and-sensors/proximity-sensors.html#products)